HORC-Lab/turtlebot3_navproject_public/README.md

 ## Robot Submodule (`DynamixelSDK`)

 This package implements the interface for motor control.
 Refer to package README for details.

+## C++ Nav2 plugin template (`nav2_custom_controller`)

+This is a C++ Nav2 plugin package template to be ran as part of the Nav2 stack.
+Develop custom controller logic in this package for use in Nav2.

+## Python Nav2 operation package (`nav2_interface`)

+This is a Python ROS2 package that provides an interface for Nav2 operation.
+Intended to replace Rviz when using Nav2.

 ## SLAM Maps (`maps`)